What does Elie mean?

 Elie is an unusual given name for males but a very prominent surname for all people (#12796 out of 150436, Top 9%).
 (2000 U.S. Census)

 Charted below is the birth name popularity of Elie for boys.
-Elie reached its top position of #677 in the U.S. then, but is not ranked at the moment.
+Elie reached its top position of #677 in the U.S. in the 1880s, but is not ranked at the moment.
 (2014 Birth Statistics)

 Displayed below is an analysis of the popularity of the boy name Elie and associated names.
 Prominent variation forms of Elie appearing in the Top 1000 are Eli (#49 last year), Elias (#103), Eliezer (#874), Elijah (#11), Eliot, Elis, Elliot (#217), Ellis (#443), Eloy, Ely and Lige.
 These boy names are at the peak of their popularity today (usage of 0.3586%), except for the forms Elie, Eliezer, Eloy and Lige which have become less trendy.
 The trendier names for newborns in this compilation are Eli (#49), Elias (#103), Elijah (#11), Elliot (#217) and Ellis (#443), with these names undergoing a resurgence in popularity.
 (2014 Birth Statistics)